 Recently, molds and the toxins they produce are gaining more attention in medical communities.
 Any moist environment can be a breeding ground for harmful bacteria and fungus.
 Dense cannabis flowers make the perfect hiding place for molds and mildew, especially if the bud has gotten a little wet or damp.
-Inhaling this mold directly into your lungs can cause health problems for just about anyone, but may be particularly troubling for medical cannabis patients.
+Inhaling this mold directly into the lungs can cause health problems for just about anyone, but may be particularly troubling for medical cannabis patients.

 Why smoking moldy weed can make you sick

 There are a few reasons why smoking moldy weed can cause negative health effects for just about anyone.
-Mold spores can survive in surprisingly harsh environmental conditions, including being burned, only to sprout and take up residence inside the warm and damp environment inside the human body.
+Mold spores can survive in surprisingly harsh environmental conditions, including being burned, only to take up residence inside the warm and damp environment inside the human body.

 If your immune system isn’t up for the match, this can cause lung infection.

 Moldy weed can also make you sick thanks to compounds called mycotoxins and endotoxins.
 Mycotoxins are compounds that sit on the outside of mold spores and in small fragments of mold.